Rolling Stones drummer Charlie Watts dies at age 80

 Jagger and Richards at times seemed to agree on little else besides their admiration of Watts, both as a man and a musician.
 Richards called Watts “the key” and often joked that their affinity was so strong that on stage he’d sometimes try to rattle Watts by suddenly changing the beat — only to have Watts change it right back.

-Jagger and Richards could only envy his indifference to stardom and relative contentment in his private life, when he was as happy tending to the horses on his estate in rural Devon, England, as he ever was on stage at a sold-out stadium.

-Watts did on occasion have an impact beyond drumming.
+He also had an impact on the Rolling Stones that extended beyond drumming.
 He worked with Jagger on the ever more spectacular stage designs for the group’s tours.
 He also provided illustrations for the back cover of the acclaimed 1967 album “Between the Buttons” and inadvertently gave the record its title.
 When he asked Stones manager Andrew Oldham what the album would be called, Oldham responded “Between the buttons,” meaning undecided.
 Watts thought that “Between the Buttons” was the actual name and included it in his artwork.

 To the world, he was a rock star.
 But Watts often said that the actual experience was draining and unpleasant, and even frightening.
 “Girls chasing you down the street, screaming…horrible!… I hated it,” he told The Guardian newspaper in an interview.
 In another interview, he described the drumming life as a “cross between being an athlete and a total nervous wreck.”